-For this project, we completed an expansive Audit that included a full immersion focus group, a Qualtrics market segment survey, and our traditional competitor and conversation analysis.
+For this project, we completed an expansive Health Check that included a full immersion focus group, a Qualtrics market segment survey, and our traditional competitor and conversation analysis.

 In our focus groups, participants were able to experience the diamond firsthand.
 They reviewed four marketing concepts and were given a survey and interview to determine their buying and premium interest.

 Here were some results we gathered: